Cloudxtreme/ShibeChat-Bot/README.md

   * `user` - The user who sent the message
   * `message` - A neatly formatted version of the message received with the command omitted
-  * `messageArray` - An array containing the message split up by spaces to make handling parameters easier with the command omitted
+  * `msgArray` - An array containing the message split up by spaces to make handling parameters easier, with the command omitted
   * `command` - The command that has been executed, for example `!help`
   * `room` - The room in which the message was posted
   * `timestamp` - An ISO-8601 formatted datetime string of when the message was sent

 ### bot.chat(message:String, room:String)
 This will send a chat message in the room `room` saying `message`.
-Note: Saying a message in a room does not require you to be in it.
-Just becuase you can send a message to a room does not mean your bot will receive other messages in that room.

     bot.chat("Hello, world!", "awesomebot");